-Inspired by Rich Armstrong & Steve Baker's upcoming book, Get in the Game: How to Create Rapid Financial Results and Lasting Cultural Change.
+Inspired by Rich Armstrong & Steve Baker's new book, Get in the Game: How to Create Rapid Financial Results and Lasting Cultural Change.

-For nearly forty years, The Great Game of Buisness® has been known as the “open-book people.”
-The term open-book management (OBM) was coined by John Case in Inc. Magazine back in the 1980s, and the name stuck.
-With SRC and Great Game’s approach to OBM, Jack Stack, our CEO and founder, was even dubbed the “Father of Open-Book Management” by Inc. But if you ask Jack what he thinks of OBM, he’ll tell you—it’s not just about opening the books!
-Financial transparency is worthless without education, accountability, and reward.
+For nearly forty years, Springfield Remanufacturing Corporation (SRC) and subsidiary The Great Game of Business, Inc. have been known as the “open-book people.”
+The term open-book management (OBM) was coined by John Case in reference to SRC's "maverick" management practice in an Inc. Magazine article back in the 1980s, and the name stuck.
+With SRC and Great Game’s approach to OBM, Jack Stack, our CEO and founder, was even dubbed the “Father of Open-Book Management” by Inc. But if you ask Jack what he thinks of OBM, he’ll tell you that opening the books is only part of the story... financial transparency is worthless without education, accountability, and reward.
 The only way to see your people AND your organization grow and transform is by teaching employees how business works.

 If you approached an employee at your company and asked them, “Who creates the financial numbers in your company?”, what would they tell you?
 In almost every case, they’d tell you the CFO, the Accounting Department—you know, the ‘numbers guy’.
 In reality, it's them.
 With every decision they make, and every action they take, they are creating the financial numbers in the company.

 Too often in business, we fail to show the players the big picture—the overall score of The Game.
 We tend to manage from the sidelines, focusing on individual performance and process results.
 Meanwhile, the employees—who have their hands on the ball and are most likely to change the score—are left wondering “What’s the score?”
 This is where open-book management and transparency become essential.